cassiocappellari/foodfy-app/README.md

 ## 🍕 About

-**Foodfy** is a web platform that helps people to cook great dishes with recipes created by professional chefs from all over the world..
+**Foodfy** is a web platform that helps people to cook great dishes with recipes created by professional chefs from all over the world.
 The project is a **full stack application** (back-end and front-end) developed during the coding bootcamp named LaunchBase, by [Rocketseat](https://rocketseat.com.br/).

 ## 🤖 Technologies